 2. Optimum Nutrition Platinum Hydro Whey Protein

-The makers claim it significantly helps to increase muscle growth, and The Rock seems to agree.
+The makers claim it significantly helps to increase muscle mass and growth, and The Rock seems to agree.
 It can be taken as a pre-workout before cardio or to help with recovery after particularly heavy fitness training.

 Apart from it being very affordable, it also tastes great.
 It comes in several flavors so there's a bit of variety in there.

 Here are some other great whey protein powders.